RedisLabs/redislabs-docs/content/rs/databases/memory-performance/data-eviction.md

 ## Active-Active database eviction

-[Active-Active databases]({{<relref "/rs/databases/active-active">}}) have a lower threshold for data eviction than standalone databases because it requires propagation to all participating clusters.
+[Active-Active databases]({{<relref "/rs/databases/active-active">}}) have a lower threshold for data eviction than standalone databases because data eviction requires propagation to all participating clusters.
 The eviction policy starts to evict keys when one of the Active-Active instances reaches 80% of its memory limit.

 If memory usage continues to increase during data eviction, the rate of eviction will increase to avoid running out of memory.